lailabougria/talks/message-processing-failed-but-whats-the-root-cause/sample/README.md

 # Sample

-This sample is based on the use case that was discussed during the session, a small online retail store.
-It uses [NServiceBus](https://docs.particular.net/) on top of [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview) to send/publish messages/events between components.
+This sample showcases the use case presented during the session, a small online retail store.
+The sample uses [NServiceBus](https://docs.particular.net/) on top of [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview) to send/publish messages/events between components.
 The sample makes use of the [Microsoft Generic Host](https://docs.microsoft.com/en-us/dotnet/core/extensions/generic-host).

 The sample demonstrates how to: